 This tutorial applies generally to several cities in Australia and New Zealand including Sydney (NSW), Melbourne (VIC), Brisbane (QLD), Adelaide (SA), Hobart (TAS), Perth (WA), Auckland, Christchurch Wellington and several other cities where Uber Eats available.

-- Head to Uber Eats Registration Page.
+- Head to Uber Eats Sign up page

 - Fill the initial registration form showed up